sikopet/blog/README.md

 * posts - the *actual* blog posts
 * terms - a dictionary of terms

 Run `./bin/wild-posts` to make sure all posts are displayed in `README.md` and have symlinks within subdirectories.
+Use `./bin/findb` to search through blog posts.

 Operating Systems
 -----------------